 Whether you be five or ninety-five, the internet has a lot to say.
 Internet resources are unlimited, particularly when it comes to education.
-Learn where online free courses or classes can be done easily.
+Learn where free online courses or classes can be undertaken easily.
 This is the best in the world.

 Best of all, several places of high quality are entirely free.
 From culture to coding, on the following 25 pages, excellent free online education awaits.